SanjayMarreddi/Natural-Language-Processing/Basic_Chatbot_with_Python_&_Rasa/Notes.md

 ### Start with your own bot

-- First change the "nlu", "stories" , domains.yml files to fit the requirements of your bot
+- After typing "rasa init" We get a basic template of chatbot.
+To make our own bot, First change the "nlu", "stories" , domains.yml files to fit the requirements of your bot

 - Once We have changed the 3 files , We will now train our nlu Model using "rasa train"